Fort Greene Park: History

+Renovation plans, 2017–present

-In February 2017, Parks Without Borders (PWB), the design unit of NYC Parks proposed "renovating" the park.
-Public opposition gave rise to the advocacy group, Friends of Fort Greene Park.
-The Landmarks Preservation Commission (LPC) took no vote, with one commissioner observing that the plan was "against every historic moment in the design of the park".
-The LPC later approved the plan after NYC Parks eliminated a proposed work by the late landscape architect Arthur Edwin Bye.
-Further controversy arose in early 2018 when New York City Parks Department (NYC Parks) announced plans to cut down some of its trees, and a group of residents successfully sued NYC Parks to force the release of an internal report about the trees, a decision upheld upon appeal.
+In February 2017, Parks Without Borders (PWB), the design unit of NYC Parks, proposed renovating the park.
+The renovation was to cost $24 million and include new paths, sidewalks, and recreation facilities, in addition to upgraded bathrooms and drainage systems.
+Public opposition gave rise to an advocacy group, Friends of Fort Greene Park.
+The Landmarks Preservation Commission took no vote, with one commissioner observing that the plan was "against every historic moment in the design of the park".
+At issue was that the renovations would eliminate design details from the late landscape architect Arthur Edwin Bye's 1970s redesign of the park.
+The LPC approved the plan, which would entail demolishing Bye's landscape, in November 2017.

+Controversy again arose in early 2018 when NYC Parks announced plans to cut down some park trees, and a group of residents successfully sued to force the release of an internal report about the trees, a decision upheld upon appeal.
 As of August 2018 the renovation was in the procurement process.
+In January 2020, a New York Supreme Court judge ordered the city to reassess the park renovation plans to raze more than 80 trees, including 58 mature trees in the northwest section nearest the Ingersoll and Walt Whitman houses.
+The move was lauded by the Atlantic Chapter of the Sierra Club, as well as local residents.
+The city filed a notice of appeal in February 2020.
+State Assemblyman Walter T. Mosley contacted the city's law department and asked for a redesign.

+In 2023, Friends of Fort Greene Park sued NYC Parks, claiming the agency had not conducted an environmental review for the redesign.
+Several residents further sued the city in April 2025 to prevent the destruction of 78 trees in the park.
+Friends of Fort Greene Park's lawsuit against the redesign was dismissed that July.

 Monuments

 Prison Ship Martyrs' Monument

-One of the park's distinctive features is the Prison Ship Martyrs' Monument.
+One of Fort Greene Park's distinctive features is the Prison Ship Martyrs' Monument.
 During the Revolutionary War, the British kept American prisoners on ships in Wallabout Bay under terrible conditions.
 Around 11,500 prisoners died from disease and malnutrition.
 Olmsted and Vaux envisioned a crypt to hold their remains, with an appropriate monument.
 It was built, and the remains of the prisoners were re-interred there in 1873.
 A small monument was also built.

 Eventually, funds were raised for a larger monument.
 The architectural firm of McKim, Mead, and White won a design competition, and the monument was unveiled in 1908 by President-elect William Howard Taft.
 It is a 149 ft high granite Doric column over the crypt.
 At the top is an eight-ton bronze urn.
 At night the monument is illuminated by four electric lights set in four granite shafts.
 Bronze eagles grace each shaft, and two cannons guard the plaza and the Martyrs' crypt below.